Shveta-Gupta/stock-analysis/README.md

 ## Summary
 ### Advantages and Disadvantages to refactoring code
 #### Refactoring code allows programs to run faster, and makes writing code more adaptable.
-However, if the code you are refactoring from has a major design flaw, reusing that code can cause an even larger mess.
+However, if the code you are refactoring from has a major design flaw, reusing that code can cause an even larger mess that can take a long time to fix.
-### How do the pros and cons apply to refactoring the original VBA script?
+### Comparing to VBA script
+#### In this case, refactoring the code allowed the analysis of stocks to run much faster.
+It was also very easy to change what to analyze if we wanted and visualize our analysis.
+If we had added the formatting code to the original script, it would've added even more time to that first analysis.